DHTMLX/docs-kanban/docs/api/methods/js_kanban_setconfig_method.md

 ### Description

-Sets the configuration parameters of the JS Kanban widget
+Sets the config parameters of the JS Kanban widget

 ### Usage